-Petitioners manufacture and sell flavored e-liquids-a highly-addictive and harmful product that has consistently been shown to appeal to youth.
-FDA denied Petitioners' application to market flavored e-liquids because the application lacked sufficient evidence that Petitioners' flavored products are more effective than unflavored (i.e., tobacco-flavored) products in helping adult smokers stop smoking cigarettes, so as to outweigh the known risks to youth posed by these products.
-AvailVapor-FDA1-000022.
+Petitioners manufacture flavored "nicotine-containing e-liquids," Corrected Petitioners' Brief ("Petrs' Br.")
+(Jan.
+11, 2022) at 10-a highly-addictive and harmful product that has consistently been shown to appeal to youth.
+FDA denied Petitioners' applications to market their flavored e-liquids because the applications lacked sufficient evidence that Petitioners' flavored products are more effective than unflavored (i.e., tobacco-flavored) products in helping adult smokers stop smoking cigarettes, so as to outweigh the known risks to youth posed by these products.
+Charleston-FDA1-000054; Cool Breeze ("CB")-FDA1-000351; Jay Shore Liquids ("JSL")-FDA1-000040; Prohibition Juice ("PJ")-FDA1-000025.

 I.A.
-In light of the mountain of evidence of youth attraction to flavored ecigarettes, and the addictiveness and health harms to young people from those products-including products, like Petitioners' e-liquids, used in open-system ecigarettes-it was entirely reasonable for FDA to require Petitioners to submit, in support of Petitioners' application to market their products, robust, product-specific evidence of the benefit of their products compared to tobacco-flavored products in aiding smokers to stop smoking.
-It was not arbitrary and capricious for FDA to issue an MDO based on Petitioners' failure to provide such evidence.
+In light of the mountain of evidence of youth attraction to flavored ecigarettes, and the addictiveness and health harms to young people from those products-including products, like Petitioners' e-liquids, used in open-system ecigarettes-it was entirely reasonable for FDA to require Petitioners to submit robust, product-specific evidence, in the form of a randomized controlled trial, longitudinal cohort study, or other similarly rigorous evidence, of the benefit of their products compared to tobacco-flavored products in aiding smokers to stop smoking.
+It was not arbitrary and capricious for FDA to issue marketing denial orders based on Petitioners' failure to provide such evidence.

-Pg: 11 of 40

-- I.B.
-It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioners' products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people. - I.C.
-Moreover, contrary to Petitioners' assertion, the Federal Food, Drug and Cosmetic Act ("FFDCA"), as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
+I.B.
+It also was not arbitrary and capricious for FDA to conclude that youth access and marketing restrictions would be insufficient to reduce the risk of youth initiation of Petitioners' products given: (1) FDA's own experience with these types of restrictions; and (2) other real-world data showing that, with respect to flavored e-cigarettes, these restrictions are inherently inadequate to prevent youth usage of such products, given their intense appeal to young people.

+I.C.
+Moreover, contrary to Petitioners' assertion, the Food, Drug and Cosmetic Act, as amended by the Family Smoking Prevention and Tobacco Control Act, Pub.
 L. 111-31, 123 Stat.
-1776 ("TCA"), makes FDA's authority to require post-market surveillance and review of Petitioners' products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
-Reliance on such authority would also be inadequate to protect the public health. - II.
-There is no merit to Petitioners' argument that FDA lacks the statutory authority to require strong evidence that Petitioners' flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobacco-flavored products.
-Such a requirement is at the core of the TCA's public health standard and does not improperly import the "safe and effective" standard for new drug approval under the FFDCA into premarket review of new tobacco products.
+1776 ("Tobacco Control Act") makes FDA's authority to require post-market surveillance and review of Petitioners' products immaterial to FDA's determination of whether a product satisfies the statutory standard for a marketing order.
+Reliance on such post-market surveillance and action would be inadequate to protect the public health.

+II.
+There is also no merit to Petitioners' argument that FDA lacks the statutory authority to require strong evidence that Petitioners' flavored products confer a greater benefit in helping cigarette smokers stop smoking than tobaccoflavored products.
+Such a requirement is at the core of the statute's public health standard and does not improperly import the "safe and effective" standard for new drug approval under the Food, Drug and Cosmetic Act into premarket review of new tobacco products.

-- III.
-FDA was not required to use notice-and-comment rulemaking to require reliable evidence that Petitioners' flavored products confer a greater benefit than tobacco-flavored products in helping smokers stop smoking. - IV.
-Finally, Petitioners ask the Court to order FDA to allow their products to remain on the market while they conduct the studies necessary to demonstrate a public health benefit from their flavored products.
-Allowing Petitioners' highly-addictive flavored e-liquids to remain on the market for even one more day poses a significant risk to children with no countervailing public health benefit.
-Petitioners' requested relief, if granted, would harm public health.
+III.
+FDA's requirement of reliable evidence that Petitioners' flavored products confer a greater benefit in helping smokers stop smoking than tobacco-flavored products is not a product standard that is required to go through notice-and-comment rulemaking.

+IV.
+Finally, Petitioners ask the Court to order FDA to allow their products to remain on the market while they conduct the required studies.
+Allowing Petitioners' highly-addictive flavored e-liquids to remain on the market for even one more day poses a significant risk to our children with no countervailing public health benefit.
+Therefore, Petitioners' requested relief, if granted, would harm public health.